Tip for success in your IELTS Listening Exam: not only hear your examiners’ questions, but listen to them.

 Check your understanding and identify any new vocabulary.
 See if you can guess the meaning of any new words based on the context before looking them up.

 Step 4: Listen with the text

-Listen to how phrases and groups of words are pronounced.
+Listen to the pronunciation of phrases and groups of words.

 Step 5: Listen a few more times without the text